 Product UX term

-Information architecture: meaning, examples, and AI prompt use.
+Information architecture: meaning, examples, and expert terminology.

 Clarifies how information, screens, and actions are grouped.